xFalls/Image-Manager/README.md

   - Right click, Space: Enables zooming and dragging image with the mouse Opens video in default player Enables scrolling in a text file
-  - Scroll, Left, Right, A, D: Navigate to next or previuos image
+  - Scroll, Left, Right, A, D: Navigate to next or previous image
   - F11: Toggle fullscreen
   - TAB, Middle click: Shift mode between View, Explore, and Sort
   - Z: Undo move